kausthub-kannan/ml_environment/README.md

-# OneRepo for all ML engineers
+# OneRepo for ML Tools
 Setup your Machine Learning Environment in seconds

 ## Scrapping
 Machine Learning and Neural Networks require dataset.
 Best way to gett data is by web scarpping.
+> ***Warning***
-> ***Warning*** Before scrapping any website, please be sure that it belongs to the public domain or you have been given the permission to do so
+Before scrapping any website, please be sure that it belongs to the public domain or you have been given the permission to do so

 ### Image Scrapping
 The `image_scrapper.py` can be used to scrap Google images.
 Uisng this script mutiple scarpping can be performed.